swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Let  us not interfere : the order which provides for the fleas and the moles also  provides for the men who have similar patience to let themselves control that  the fleas and the moles; we shout Bihora in vain, it is well to become hoarse  and not to advance.-- MONTAIGNE

 The  body is weak or strong, according to the case, which depends entirely on  nervous energy, if it is weak or strong.
 And one will remember that the functions  of the body are well or badly accomplished according to the flow of produced  energy. - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Dr. J.H.
-TILDEN&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
+TILDEN&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
     <h3><em>Ch.
 16&nbsp;&nbsp;Symptoms &nbsp;&amp; &nbsp;crises </em></h3>
     <h3><em>during or  after the fast</em></h3>
     <p align="right">p 113<br>
       It is not of the doctors that I  have had enough, but of their art. –<br>
-      MONTAIGNE </p>
+      MONTAIGNE
     <div>
       <table cellspacing="0" cellpadding="0" hspace="0" vspace="0" width="57" align="left">
         <tbody><tr>
-          <td valign="top" align="left"><p><em>T</em></p></td>
+          <td valign="top" align="left"><em>T</em></td>
         </tr>
       </tbody></table>
     </div>
-    <p><em>he person in excellent  health can fast for weeks without feeling the least faintness.
+    <em>he person in excellent  health can fast for weeks without feeling the least faintness.
 Elimination is  done then smoothly.
 On the other hand, the unwell individual, as it is the case  of everybody, will have reactions according to his state : violent if he is provided  &nbsp;with a good vitality, and weak if this  one is weak.

 Thus, when a person affirms to me to have an excellent health, I never  believe her.
 Indeed, at the end of a few days of fast, the  symptoms start to appear.
 Fast is like the mirror of health.
 It accurately  reflects the true state of health, whereas the stimulants mask it.